Category Archives: Creative Process

 Pen & Ink--Ivy

-Pen & Ink sketch 2/11/2010
+Pen & Ink sketch

 I was fresh out of the University of Georgia and trying to make a buck or two while the future figured out what it was going to do with me.
 In a quixotic attempt to survive as a freelance commercial artist, I’d done a drawing for a guy who was trying to talk another guy into building a greenhouse.
 It was an architectural rendering of sorts for which, if my memory is correct, I was paid in beer.
-Sort of gives you an idea of how things were going with my career at that point.
+Sort of gives you an idea of how things were going at that point.
 However, as fate would have it, that drawing was seen by two other guys who ran a stereo shop.
 They approached me about doing some pen & ink drawings for a new sales flyer.
 The previous ones had been done by someone with a pretty good pen & ink technique, but he had moved away, disappeared, vanished.
 Things like that just happen in a college town.
 So the owners showed me some of his work and asked me if I could draw like that.
-“Sure, how many you want?”
+“Sure; how many do you want?”
 I said, and we struck a deal.
 I’d make a couple of drawings and they would decide if I got the rest of the job.
-Either way I got paid for the trial run—and not in beer.
+Either way, I got paid for the trial run—and not in beer.
 It was a good deal for everyone.

-But of course I was lying.
+But, of course, I was lying.

 It isn’t easy to get ahead when you’re young and short on experience.
-Sometimes a certain mangling of the truth is necessary because the questions you get asked are usually wrong.
+Sometimes, a certain mangling of the truth is necessary because the questions you get asked are usually wrong.
 They ask if you know how to do something.
-They should ask if you could figure out how to do it.
+They should ask if you can learn how to do it.
 I like to think I wasn’t lying so much as re-imagining their question.
 In the years since, through several professional reincarnations, I’ve learned an important truth.
 Most jobs don’t require much more than a willingness on someone’s part to do them.
 I suppose I’d want a surgeon to be telling the truth about medical school, and an airline pilot shouldn’t try on-the-job training, but most jobs?
-Hell, you just fake it for a few days until you get the hang of it and you’re in.
+Hell, you just fake it for a few days until you get the hang of it, and you’re in.
 Management provides almost limitless opportunities for this approach.
 In the case at hand, the truth was I didn’t have any pen & ink technique.
 And the truth wasn’t going to get me the job.

 Stereo setBang & Olafson receiver

 The shop owners later told me that they had approached another artist to do the drawings before they came to me.
 This artist said she would send around some work for them to review.
-A week or so later they got a drawing of a nude woman lying next to a stereo speaker, her legs spread, with musical notes coming from her vagina.
+A week or so later, they got a drawing of a nude woman lying next to a stereo speaker, her legs spread, with musical notes coming from her vagina.
 When they told me that, I didn’t know quite what to say.
-I suppose if you’ve re-imagined the truth to get a job, it helps that the competition has traumatized the buyers.
+I suppose if you’ve re-imagined the truth to get a job, it helps that the competition has traumatized the buyers hers.

 But things like that just happen in a college town.

-Copyright 2013 James Tucker
+Copyright James Craig Tucker

 Comments Off on Things Like That Just Happen in a College Town